-- Emergency care, including emergency Behavioral Health Services such as Emergency Services Program (ESP) and Mobile Crisis Intervention (MCI) at hospital emergency departments and in the community: - An emergency medical provider must see a patient immediately after the patient asks for care in an emergency.
-For more information on ESP and MCI services, please see Section 5 of this manual

-- Urgent care: PCP appointments for services that are not emergencies or routine services must be available for patients within 48 hours of their request - Episodic primary care (when a patient is sick but it's not urgent): If a patient is sick, or if they have symptoms which do not require urgent care, a PCP must see the patient within 10 calendar days of the request for an appointment - Primary care (when a patient does not have symptoms): If a patient is not sick and does not have any symptoms, a PCP must see the patient within 45 days of the request for an appointment
+- Emergency care, including emergency Behavioral Health Services that can be accessed at Community Behavioral Health Centers (CBHC) as they provide Mobile Crisis Intervention (MCI) onsite at specific locations and in the community: - An emergency medical provider must see a patient immediately after the patient asks for care in an emergency.
+For more information on CBHC and MCI services, including CBHC locations, please see Section 5 of this manual. - Urgent care: PCP appointments for services that are not emergencies or routine services must be available for patients within 48 hours of their request. - Episodic primary care (when a patient is sick, but it is not urgent): If a patient is sick, or if they have symptoms which do not require urgent care, a PCP must see the patient within 10 calendar days of the request for an appointment. - Primary care (when a patient does not have symptoms): If a patient is not sick and does not have any symptoms, a PCP must see the patient within 45 days of the request for an appointment.

-For children in the care and custody of the Department of Children and Families (DCF), providers are required to provide care within these timeframes:
+For children in the care and custody of the Department of Children and Families (DCF), providers are required to provide care within these periods:

-- A child's PCP must offer a health screening appointment within seven calendar days after the party responsible for a child or the DCF worker requests it - A child's PCP must also provide the child an appointment for a full medical exam within thirty calendar days after the responsible party or the DCF worker requests it.
-If a shorter timeframe is required by the EPSDT services schedule, the PCP must meet the shorter timeframe
+- A child's PCP must offer a health screening appointment within seven (7) calendar days after the party responsible for a child or the DCF worker requests it. - A child's PCP must also provide the child an appointment for a full medical exam within 30 calendar days after the responsible party or the DCF worker requests it.
+If a shorter period is required by the EPSDT services schedule, the PCP must meet the shorter period.

 To ensure our Members have access to timely appointments and to avoid delays related to services provided to our Members, we created a "referral circle" which allows our Members to seek primary and specialty care at any of our Participating FQHCs and Affiliated Participating Providers without a referral.
+For more information about referrals and our referral circle, please see Section 4 of this manual.

-For more information about clinical programs or expectations for general care delivery, please see Section 5 of this manual and C3-CLA-041: General Care Delivery policy listed in Appendix A.
+For more information about clinical programs or expectations for general care delivery, please see Section 5 of this manual and CLA-041: General Care Delivery policy listed in Appendix A. You may also review the Primary Care Accountable Care Organization Participating Primary Care Provider Contract that your Organization signed with EOHHS.

-Medically Necessary Medical and/or Diagnostic Equipment
+Medically-Necessary Medical and/or Diagnostic Equipment